 - State your research question, aim, or scholarly goal. (~1 sentence)

 - Contextualize your project within existing knowledge or ideas. (~1 sentence)

-- Describe the methods or approach you used or will use. (~2 sentences)
+- Describe the methods or approach you used. (~2 sentences)

-- Describe your main conclusions, outcomes, products, or recommendations. (~2 sentences)
+- Describe your main conclusions, outcomes, products, or recommendations or expected outcomes. (~2 sentences)